 - Northern Ireland has two golf courses that feature high in the World Rankings Royal County Down normally in the top 10 of world rankings and often voted #1 in the UK and Ireland and Royal Portrush, the only Irish course to stage the British Open.

 - Castlerock, Portstewart and Royal Portrush are all excellent golf courses located close together on the Causeway Coast near Portrush.
 It is close to the ‘Giants Causeway’ an extraordinary natural phenomenon and a World Heritage site.

 West of Ireland Highlights

 - The West of Ireland is popular for its Links golf courses that are excellent value for money.

 - County Sligo is the highest-ranked golf course, and Enniscrone, Carne, Connemara and Donegal Golf Courses are very good value also.

 - Connemara Isles and Strandhill are hidden gems.

 - Westport is the best parkland golf course in the West, it features in Ireland’s Top 50 Golf Courses.

 - Enniscrone, Westport and Ballinrobe (another inland golf course) are long, all over 7000 yards and Par 73.
 Connemara is 7230 yards Par 72.

 North West Ireland highlights

-- Although it is remote this is one of our favourite areas for golf in Ireland.
+- Although it is remote, North West Ireland, is one of our favourite areas for golf in Ireland.
 If you travel from Shannon or North-East from Dublin you can first enjoy the golf links at Sligo and Donegal.